 Jumping and Climbing on (or under) Furniture

-- In an outdoor environment, it is common for cats to climb trees in order to survey the area.
+- In an outdoor environment, it is normal behavior for cats to climb trees in order to survey the area or to hide from what they fear.

 Attention-seeking Behaviors

-- Certain vocal cues, such as the cat’s meow, are often targeted towards the caregiver in order to solicit attention.
+- Certain vocal cues, such as the cat’s meow, are often targeted toward the caregiver in order to solicit attention.

 - Cats may also return to locations in which attention has previously been given (such as jumping into the caregiver’s lap, onto a desk, or into the bed).

-- Engaging in rubbing may help calm the cat in stressful situations and help strengthen the human-cat relationship.
+- Engaging in rubbing on furniture and/or other surfaces marks territory and can help calm the cat in stressful situations

 - Some normal attention-seeking behaviors may be undesirable to the caregiver (e.g., vocalizing), and those undesirable behaviors may have been unintentionally positively reinforced by the caregiver by previously giving the cat attention while the cat was engaging in such behavior.